Film review: Percy Jackson: Sea of Monsters (2013), directed by Thor Freudenthal

-The first film, Percy Jackson and the Lightning Thief, was apparently not that well-received by fans of Rick Riordan’s book series, because they had changed so many things around.
-When we saw the film, neither of us had read the book, so we just enjoyed the ride.
-We then picked up the books, and the Squeeze plowed through them.
+The first film, Percy Jackson and the Lightning Thief, was apparently not that well-received by fans of Rick Riordan’s book series because they had changed so many things around.
+When we saw the film neither of us had read the book so we just enjoyed the ride.
+We then picked up the books and Mr T ploughed through them.
 His conclusion after watching Sea of Monsters was that this one had been changed around a lot too.
-The bit with the big cyclopse, for instance, was a lot more fleshed out in the books – and there’s a reason why Grover is wearing what sort of looks like wedding attire.
+The bit with the big Cyclops, for instance, was a lot more fleshed out in the books – and there’s a reason why Grover is wearing what sort of looks like wedding attire.
 The yacht is apparently also meant to be a cruiseliner, which makes a lot more sense, because that boat was way too small to pull off the whole hiding thing for as long as they did.

-I’ve not yet read the books (so much to read, so little time), that I can only judge the film on its own merits as a film, and as a film, it’s … sadly quite flat.
-Okay, the first film didn’t feel very in-depth either, and it’s an enjoyable fantasy adventure, no doubt about it, but it just feels as if it could have been so much more.
+I’ve not yet read the books (so much to read, so little time) so I can only judge the film on its own merits as a film, and as a film it’s sadly quite flat.
+Okay, the first film didn’t feel very in-depth either and it’s an enjoyable fantasy adventure, no doubt about it, but it just feels as if it could have been so much more.
 It’s a bit like a great-tasting chewing gum that loses all of its flavour after five minutes, and I didn’t want it to be that.

 The actors are all considerably older now, so if they’re making the other three films, they’d better hurry up.
 Apparently, there is shizzle going down before Percy’s 20, and he doesn’t look far off already.